 Almost No Cooking – Just Prep Work

 This recipe has some prep work, but no cooking (ok, one hard-boiled egg, that’s not really cooking).
 The hard-boiled egg and bread crumbs give the soup body and the chicken broth (or vegetable broth) adds more richness than water.

 Many gazpacho recipes use canned tomato juice as the liquid base, but most brands are very high in sodium.
-I use no salt added organic tomato sauce and homemade, no-salt chicken broth.
+I use no-salt-added organic tomato sauce and homemade, no-salt chicken broth (or vegetable broth).